dngu7/honeyplotnet/readme.md

 ### Hardware Requirements
 Training was conducted using a single A100 node with 4 GPUs (80GB).
 Each of the three stages required approximately 8-12 hours.

-The trained weights for HCM-MVQGAN-T5 can be downloaded using`python download_weights.py`.
+The trained weights for our best model (MVQGAN-T5) can be downloaded using `python download_weights.py`.

 ### Setup

 #### Default Configuration
 In /config/default.yaml, ensure that
-* exp_dir.home -- points to your experiment directory
+* `exp_dir.home` -- points to your experiment directory
-* data.path.home -- points to your dataset directory
+* `data.path.home` -- points to your dataset directory

 All other configurations inherit properties from default.yaml.

 #### Datasets
 The dataset combines charts and captions from PubMedCentral.
 The chart data was originally from the ICPR 2020 chart detection competition.
 This is automatically downloaded from a S3 bucket during training.
-It will be saved in your "data.path.home" config path.
+It will be saved in your `data.path.home` config path.

 ### Training
 The entry point is main.py which requires specification of mode=['train','eval','generate],  stage=['continuous','seq'].

+`continuous` stage trains the Plot Data Model (PDM).

+`seq` stage trains the multimodal Transformer with two decoders.
+Each decoder is trained seperately and is controled using the `model.seq.opt_mode` config setting.
+Each decoder must be trained in this order to replicate results.
+* The first decoder is trained on language tokens (`model.seq.opt_mode: 1`).
+This freezes the weights of the second decoder.
+* The second decoder is trained on data tokens (`model.seq.opt_mode: 2`).
+This freezes the shared encoder and language decoder.

 The following command works for a single GPU.
 ```